Perfect Banana Pancakes Recipe

-Our easy banana pancakes with buttermilk and warm spices takes less than 30 minutes and make even the pickiest eaters happy.
+Our easy banana pancakes with buttermilk and warm spices take less than 30 minutes and make even the pickiest eaters happy.
 Jump to the Perfect Banana Pancakes Recipe or read on to see our tips for making them.

 If you’re anything like us, there are a couple of over-ripe bananas in your freezer.
 We are always throwing bananas into the freezer and before we know it, we’ve got too many to deal with.
 We’ve had to come up with different ways to use them up.

 How to Make the Best Banana Pancakes

 These pancakes are easy!
-Start with a simple buttermilk pancake batter then add a mashed up banana, cinnamon, and nutmeg for some spice.
+Start with a simple pancake batter then add a mashed banana, cinnamon, and nutmeg for some spice.